Search Contextures Sites

 2. At the far right, click Macros

-Copy Excel VBA Code to a Worksheet Module
+Copy Excel VBA Code to a Worksheet Module go to top

-Another type of Excel code is Event code, which runs automatically when something specific occurs in the workbook.
-For example, if you enter a number in a cell, or select an entry in a cell's drop down list, the worksheet has been changed.
+For example, if you enter a number in a spreadsheet cell, or select an entry in a cell's drop down list, the worksheet has been changed.
 This could trigger the Worksheet_Change event.

 Worksheet event code is stored on a worksheet module.
 To add worksheet event code to your worksheet, do the following: